petelaud/ratesci/README.md

 from the Newcombe ‘square-and-add’ method, which is also included for reference.

-For those wishing to achieve strictly conservative coverage, so-called ‘continuity corrections’ are provided as approximations to ‘exact’ methods, with the option to adjust the strength of the correction.
+For those wishing to achieve strictly conservative coverage, continuity adjustments are provided as approximations to ‘exact’ methods, with the option to adjust the strength of the correction.
 The performance of these adjustments has not been extensively evaluated, but they appear to be more successful for SCAS than for MOVER, in terms of achieving conservative coverage.

 An online calculator based on this package is available [here](https://ssu.shef.ac.uk/ratesci/calc.php)